Zand (tribe): Origins

-According to Tucker, the Zands "were a branch of the Laks, a subgroup of the northern Lurs, who spoke Luri."
+The Zands are a branch of the Laks, a people who are academically classified as Kurds.
 Perry also states that the Zands "belonged to the Lakk group of Lurs".
 Frye, likewise, states that the Zand tribe "spoke the Lakk dialect of the Lur language".
-When Soane visited the tribe around 1918, the tribe denied any connection to Lurs.
+When Soane visited the tribe around 1918, the tribe denied any connection to Lurs indicating that they are Kurds who later became assimilated into a so-called separate ethnic group known as Lurs.

+Balochistan offshoot

+There's 8 villages in Bamposht district of Balochistan that's inhabited by Balochi-speaking Zands.
+These Zands are descendants of Lutfi Khan Zand's Soldiers who accompanied him on his flight to Bam.